jonathanherman1/chat-demo-backend/README.md

 ```

 ## Environment Variables
-Create a .env files in the root directory and configure the following variables as shown in the `.env.example`
+Create .env files in the root directory and configure the following variables as shown in the `.env.example`

 You'll need `.env.production`, `.env.development`, and `.env.test`.